 Director Independent Audit Committee Compensation Committee Nominating and Corporate Governance Committee

+Erik J Anderson (1)

-Samuel H. Armacost Chair Member
+Samuel H. Armacost 1 Member Member -

-Scott H. Baxter(1) ✓
+Scott H. Baxter ✓ - Member

-Ronald S. Beard (2) ✓ Member Member Member

 Oliver G. Brewer III

-John C. Cushman, III ✓ Member Member
+John C. Cushman, III(2) 1 - Member Member

+Thomas G. Dundon (1) 1

-Laura J. Flanagan ✓ Member
+Laura J. Flanagan 1 Member

-Russell L. Fleischer ✓ Member
+Russell L. Fleischer 1 Chair

-John F. Lundgren ✓ Member Chair
+John F. Lundgren ✓ Member Member Member

+Scott M. Marimow(1) 1

 Adebayo O. Ogunlesi ✓ Member Chair

-Linda B. Segre ✓ Member Member
+Linda B. Segre 1 Chair Member

-Anthony S. Thornley ✓ Member Member
+Anthony S. Thornley ✓ Member - Member

-(1) Mr. Baxter joined the Board in November 2019 and therefore he is not yet a member of any of the committees.
+(1) Mr. Anderson, Mr. Dundon and Mr. Marimow each joined the Board in March 2021 and have not yet been appointed as a member of any of the committees.

-(2) Following the Annual Meeting, Mr. Beard will no longer serve as a member of any of the committees as he is not standing for re-election to the Board.
+(2) Following the Annual Meeting, Mr. Cushman will no longer serve as a member of any of the committees as he is not standing for re-election to the Board.
+Mr. Cushman will, however, remain involved with the Company following the Annual Meeting as a Director Emeritus.